Deep Quadratic Hedging: Setting and main assumptions

 We remark that the assumption of $\FF$-adapted processes in \eqref{eq:SDE S} covers the case where the coefficients are measurable functions of a set of factors evolving according to additional SDEs: this is the situation which is typically encountered in the context of stochastic volatility models.
-We also denote by $\mu:=(\mu^1, \ldots, \mu^m)^\top$ the drift vector and by $\sigma:=(\sigma^{ij})_{i,j=1,\ldots, m}$ the volatility matrix, which is assumed to be invertible $\dd\mathbb{P}\otimes \dd t$-a.s..
-We set

-Throughout the paper we mainly work with discounted values.
-We will use the $\tilde{}$ symbol to denote discounted quantities.
-In particular, we will denote by $\tilde S^i_t:= {S^i_t}/{S^0_t}$ the discounted stock prices.
+Throughout the paper we mainly work with discounted values, and we use the symbol $\tilde{}$ to characterize discounted quantities.
+In particular, we denote by $\tilde S^i_t:= {S^i_t}/{S^0_t}$ the discounted stock prices.
 Clearly, one has